spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/10-Week/02-Day/02-Day-LessonPlan.md

 * Take a few moments to answer any lingering questions.

 ### 17. Instructor Do: Review Material (30 mins)

+* Ask the students the following questions and use their answers to guide your review:

+  * ☝️ Which concepts today were difficult to grasp?

+  * ☝️ Are there any activities that we've done today that you would like to spend some time walking through?

 ### 18. TAs DO: Slack out information (0 mins)